 So what do you do if you are someone who wants to take birth control and also has a history of migraine auras?
 First, speak with your doctor about it.
 It’s important to be transparent with your doctor about your health history when getting new medication anyway, but especially mention if you have a history of migraines.
 In addition to the combination pill, there is also a pill with just progesterone that could work for someone with migraines.
 There are also non-hormonal birth control options like condoms or the copper IUD.
 If you’re someone with no history of migraines, but you start having migraines after starting hormonal birth control, go chat with your doctor about it immediately.
 It’s important to mention all of these symptoms and things you notice in your body so you can be as healthy as possible.

-Talking to your doctor about migraines
+Talking to your doctor about migraines and hormones

 I first learned that migraine auras plus birth control pills can be dangerous over the summer when a co-worker of mine told me she needed to go see her doctor because she was starting to get bad migraines and was on the combination pill.
 Despite being on the pill myself for many years, I had never heard of this!
 My doctor never told me about the dangers of migraines and the pill.
 This just shows the importance of talking about women’s health out loud and without shame!
 Ask your doctor questions, even if they seem silly.
 Talk to your friends about what birth control they are taking if you are considering it.
 Talk to them about other health issues.
 It’s normal to talk openly about all this stuff because it not only keeps us more informed, but it also keeps us healthier and prevents serious complications in the future.